|

 outermost statement chain of the gimplified function.
 So we

 may see the outermost block just inside the function.
+We do not expect to handle duplicate blocks.

 Block tree may get clobbered by inlining.
 Normally this would